Venus: Volcanism

 Much of the Venusian surface appears to have been shaped by volcanic activity.
 Venus has several times as many volcanoes as Earth, and it has 167 large volcanoes that are over 100 km across.
 The only volcanic complex of this size on Earth is the Big Island of Hawaii.
-This is not because Venus is more volcanically active than Earth, but because its crust is older and is not subject to the same erosion process.
+More than 85,000 volcanoes on Venus have been identified and mapped.
+This is not because Venus is more volcanically active than Earth, but because its crust is older and is not subject to the erosion processes active on Earth.
 Earth's oceanic crust is continually recycled by subduction at the boundaries of tectonic plates, and has an average age of about 100 million years, whereas the Venusian surface is estimated to be 300–600 million years old.

 Several lines of evidence point to ongoing volcanic activity on Venus.
 Sulfur dioxide concentrations in the upper atmosphere dropped by a factor of 10 between 1978 and 1986, jumped in 2006, and again declined 10-fold.
-This may mean that levels had been boosted several times by large volcanic eruptions.
+This may mean that levels were boosted several times by large volcanic eruptions.
 It has been suggested that Venusian lightning (discussed below) could originate from volcanic activity (i.e. volcanic lightning).
-In January 2020, astronomers reported evidence that suggests that Venus is currently volcanically active, specifically the detection of olivine, a volcanic product that would weather quickly on the planet's surface.
+In January 2020, astronomers reported evidence suggesting that Venus is currently volcanically active, specifically the detection of olivine, a volcanic product that would weather quickly on the planet's surface.

+This massive volcanic activity is fuelled by a hot interior, which models say could be explained by energetic collisions when the planet was young, as well as radioactive decay as in the case of the earth.
+Impacts would have had significantly higher velocity than on Earth, both because Venus moves faster due to its closer proximity to the Sun and because high-eccentricity objects colliding with the planet would have high speeds.

 In 2008 and 2009, the first direct evidence for ongoing volcanism was observed by Venus Express, in the form of four transient localized infrared hot spots within the rift zone Ganis Chasma, near the shield volcano Maat Mons.
 Three of the spots were observed in more than one successive orbit.
 These spots are thought to represent lava freshly released by volcanic eruptions.
 The actual temperatures are not known, because the size of the hot spots could not be measured, but are likely to have been in the 800–1100 K range, relative to a normal temperature of 740 K. In 2023, scientists reexamined topographical images of the Maat Mons region taken by the Magellan orbiter.
-Using computer simulations they determined that the topography had changed during an 8-month interval, and have concluded that active vulcanism was the cause.
+Using computer simulations, they determined that the topography had changed during an 8-month interval, and concluded that active volcanism was the cause.